jazzband/prettytable/README.md

 #### Adding sections to a table

-You can divide your table into different sections using the `end_section` argument.
+You can divide your table into different sections using the `divider` argument.
 This will add a dividing line into the table under the row who has this field set.
 So we can set up a table like this: